TudbuT/bottyclient/README.md

+A simple Discord client that uses bot-tokens (users supported too) - Have fun being your bot!

-Look at the Wiki up there
+How to: (Look at the Wiki up there)